 Please note that both these drives are available on-campus only.

 Active directory passwords expire every 180 days.
-Users can reset their passwords at any time using the self-service website or by calling IT during business hours at 401-254-5200 option 3 or the toll-free number after-hours at 855-577-2034.
-Note that in order to reset your password you will need your RWU ID (found on your pay report or available by calling Human Resources).
+Users can reset their passwords at any time using the self-service website, emailing email@example.com or by calling the Media•Tech Desk at 401 254.6363.
+Note that in order to reset your password you will need your RWU ID.

 Please note that RWU has a 180-day retention policy for e-mail.
 This means that any e-mail that is older than 180 days will be automatically deleted and will not be retrievable.
 A couple of options to use to avoid loss of important correspondence: access your email through Outlook on your computer and set a rule to send email messages to a saved folder on your local hard drive or use the Bridges Class Mail or Messages to archive copies of student correspondence in the course that will not be deleted.

 The Bridges Collaborative Learning Environment (CLE) powered by Sakai is an open-source course management system that facilitates the creation of sophisticated web-based instructional materials.
 Bridges provides the academic community with a single environment to manage courses, build e-portfolios for teaching, learning and assessment, while supporting collaboration with colleagues on research, projects, and various other university activities.
 Bridges is fully integrated with e-portfolios and facilitates the work of both faculty and students through a consistent tool-set for instruction, research, collaboration, projects, advising, assessment, and committee work.
 You can access Bridges from the Quick Link on the RWU Faculty & Staff website or by going directly to http://bridges.rwu.edu.
-As of Spring 2013, RWU is running Sakai version 126.96.36.199.
+As of Fall 2014, RWU is running Sakai CLE version 18.104.22.168.